- When and where will SNCURCS be held?

 What happens if I worked with a group on a research project?
 Can a group make a presentation?

 Yes, but you will be limited to the same amount of time that single presenters are given.
-The Abstract Submission Portal will ask the primary student to designate any co-presenters.
+The Abstract submission link will ask the primary student to designate any co-presenters.
 The co-presenters do not have to submit abstracts.
 Each group should only submit one abstract.

 How do I upload my presentation?